eigenfoo/eigenfoo.github.io/content/blog/static-site-typography.md

-Gwern has compiled [an exhaustive bibliography of sidenote implementations](https://www.gwern.net/Sidenotes), which I recommend skimming over being turning to [Tufte CSS](https://edwardtufte.github.io/tufte-css/) for a simpler implementation.
+Gwern has compiled [an exhaustive bibliography of sidenote implementations](https://www.gwern.net/Sidenotes), which I recommend skimming over before turning to [Tufte CSS](https://edwardtufte.github.io/tufte-css/) for a simpler implementation.

 [^1]: Yeah I know, I'm interchanging _font_ and _typeface_, but at least I have a life.